 |Murray’s Bagels||6th Avenue and W 13th St||Expect to pay ~$20 for a baker’s dozen, $3-$5 for spreads|

 |Space Market||University Place||For fruit, veggies, dips, hummus, crackers, etc, expect to pay $30 for a meetingFor hard cider or beer, expect to pay ~$30 for 2 6-packs.|

 |Starbucks||45 W 4th Street||Expect to pay ~$15 for box of coffee|

 |Trader Joe’s Wine Store||Union Square||Cheap to mid-range wine; expect to spend $5-15 a bottle|

 |Astor Wines||Cheap to mid-range wine; expect to spend ~$10-$20 a bottle|

-A call for funding is sent out during the summer, and is typically due mid-July.
-CEPP confers and notifies recipients of their funding at some point in August.
-Questions can be directed to Peter Nicholls (email@example.com).
+A call for funding is sent out during the Spring, and is typically due at the end of April.
+CEPP confers and notifies recipients of their funding in May for the following year.
+Questions can be directed to Peter Nicholls (firstname.lastname@example.org).